odtu/EE463/Hardware-Project/README.md

 ![](./motor-label.jpg)

-We measured the motor's parameters as follows:
+Specs of the all motor windings are measured as follows:

  - Armature Winding: 28 Ω, 13.3 mH
  - Series Winding: 65 mΩ, 260 uH